 Accepting only eleven artists per year, Anthony continues to pass on essential fundamentals of draftsmanship, anatomy of form, elements of perception, and various methods of Representational painting.
 The small class size enables the individualized attention each student needs to guide their pursuit of the highest quality Representationalism attainable.

 2012 marked the opening of the second Ani Art Academies on the Caribbean island of Anguilla (Ani Art Academies Anguilla).
-In the Fall 2013, a third academy officially opened its doors in the Dominican Republic (Ani Art Academies Dominicana), and most recently this year, the Ani Art Academies opened a second school on the Dominicana campus.
-Timothy W. Jahn, former Apprentice of The Ani Art Academy Waichulis, and the individual responsible for bringing the efforts of Tim Reynolds and Anthony Waichulis together, is the first International Instructor at the Ani Art Academies Anguilla.
+In the Fall of 2013, a third academy officially opened its doors in the Dominican Republic (Ani Art Academies Dominicana), and most recently this year, the Ani Art Academies opened a second school on the Dominicana campus.
+Timothy W. Jahn, former Apprentice of The Ani Art Academy Waichulis, and the individual responsible for bringing the efforts of Tim Reynolds and Anthony Waichulis together is the first International Instructor at the Ani Art Academies Anguilla.
 Ani Art Academies Dominicana is being run under the instruction of former Ani Waichulis apprentices, Edward Dillon and Brandon D. Drake.
-Early next year, Academies are scheduled to open in Thailand and Sri Lanka
+Academies are also located in Thailand and Sri Lanka